Egyptian nightjar: Description

 The variegated plumage is much paler than the European nightjar.
 The adult is sand-coloured, barred and streaked with buff and brown.
 The under parts are sandy or whitish.
 It is smaller, but relatively longer-winged and longer-tailed than the more widespread species.
 Like other nightjars, it has a wide gape, long wings, soft downy plumage and nocturnal habits.
 The male has tiny white wing spots.
 The length is 25 cm, and the wingspan 55 cm.
 Its call is a repetitive mechanical kroo-kroo-kroo…, which rises and falls as the bird turns its head from side to side.

 Distribution and habitat

 The Egyptian nightjar is native to northern Africa, the Arabian Peninsula and the Middle East.
 Its range includes Afghanistan, Algeria, Bahrain, Chad, Egypt, Iran, Iraq, Israel, Jordan, Kazakhstan, Kuwait, Libya, Mali, Mauritania, Morocco, Nigeria, Oman, Pakistan, Saudi Arabia, Senegal, South Sudan, Sudan, Tajikistan, Tunisia, Turkmenistan, United Arab Emirates, Uzbekistan and Yemen.
 It is a rare visitor to Europe, and has occurred as a vagrant in Denmark, Germany, Italy, Malta, Sweden and the United Kingdom.
 Its typical habitat is open desert with a few scattered trees or bushes.
 It is often found near water in areas with sparse vegetation and scrub.
-Over-wintering birds in Sudan can be found in areas with long grass.
+Overwintering birds in Sudan can be found in areas with long grass.